CristianMoran1/SpatialTemporalAccidentAnalysis_WP/README.md

 ## Quick start (run the dashboard locally)

 This project is a Dash + Plotly web app.
-Once it’s running, you can explore crashes across San Antonio with the year slider and layer toggles.

-## Quick start (run the dashboard locally)

-This project is a Dash + Plotly web app.
 Once it’s running, you can explore crashes across San Antonio with a year slider, layer toggles, and linked charts.

 ### Setup + run